 3:00 – 4:00 PM GREEN PITCH

 A highlight of Industry Day is the Green Pitch.
 Six selected filmmakers pitch their film idea to a panel of industry judges and in front of the conference audience.
 The winner receives a prize valued at $30,000 in services & cash to put toward the production of their project provided by Ontario film production suppliers.
-Applications are now closed for the pitch, but the event is open to the public.
-See the 2017 Green Pitch projects here!
+See the 2018 Green Pitch winners here.

 4:00 – 5:00 PM POST CONFERENCE RECEPTION

 Along with the coffee and refreshments breaks throughout the day starting with an early morning registration mingle prior to the one-on-one sessions, and in breaks in between sessions, this post-conference reception will be chance for participants to mingle with industry guests over wine & cheese providing participants and guests an extra opportunity to unwind, mingle and network in a casual setting.

 Head of The Nature of Things, CBC

 Sue Dando is the head of The Nature of Things, CBC’s award-winning documentary science series, broadcast across Canada and seen in countries around the world.
 For three decades, Dando has produced, directed and written for Canadian television, both public and private.
 Her work includes overseeing award-winning documentary series and international co-productions.
 Among her honours are an Emmy, a Hot Docs award, a duPont Columbia award, a Canada Screen Award and several Geminis.

 Manager of Sales and Distribution, Juice Worldwide